Language and Sketching: An LLM-driven Interactive Multimodal Multitask Robot Navigation Framework: LIM2N: An Interactive Framework

 \subsection{Intelligent Sensing Module}

 We developed a user interface (UI) to facilitate enhanced interaction with users for understanding the environment.
-Initially, we offer a 2D map from real-world 2D laser scans where users can sketch as needed.
+Initially, we offer a map generated through post-processing of 2D laser scans of the real-world to allow intuitive user interaction.
+Users can sketch on the map as needed.
 These sketches appear within the UI, and users can select the end goal by clicking on the map.
 Users can also use sketches to convey wishes: drawing a closed pattern signifies a potential obstacle; tracing a route directs the robots' path; and outlining dangerous obstacles with extended lines indicates a safe distance to maintain.

 Concurrently, we also provide text and voice input interfaces for the LLM modules in the UI.
 Once we retrieve the constraint information from the LLM module, it's directly visualized as sketches on the interface.
 These sketches, when amalgamated with the robot's 2D laser scans, form a merged laser map.
 When the task requires pedestrian information, we use the robust \textit{Spenser} system to extract precise pedestrian data, notably the location $(x^t, y^t)$ and movement velocity $(v_x^t, v_y^t)$.
 The merged laser map and pedestrian data are both subsequently relayed to the RL module.